 Oxygen Causes Oxidation

-Yes, the actual air you breathe can cause degradation in the oil cartridges.
+Yes, the actual air you breathe can cause degradation in oil cartridges.
 The fatty acids present in the cannabis oil don’t interact well with oxygen molecules and will degrade.
 When it’s combined with both sunlight and heat, oxidation can wreak havoc on a new oil cartridge within just a few months.

 How to Store Oil Cartridges